From SETA to QCTO : Understanding the Transition

 - Knowledge component – classroom sessions exploring theory.

-- Practical component – includes simulated workplace training subject to assessment by accredited workplace assessors.
+- Practical component – includes workplace training subject to assessment by accredited workplace assessors.

 - External Integrated Summative Assessment – a final exam written at an Accredited Assessment centre.